oclint/oclint-docs/intro/homebrew.rst

 Homebrew
 ========

-Mac OS X users can install and update OCLint from our `homebrew tap <https://github.com/oclint/homebrew-formulae>`_.
+macOS users can install and update OCLint from our `homebrew tap <https://github.com/oclint/homebrew-formulae>`_.

 Installing OCLint
 -----------------